 - use variations of the target keywords in the body of your content;

-8. Create a content calendar for TOFU topics
+8. Create a content calendar for TOFU & BOFU topics

-Since you’ll be using TOFU keywords for your blog pages, you should create a content calendar so that your team has a predictable schedule and you take into consideration certain upcoming events or seasonality.
+Whether you’ll be using TOFU keywords for your blog pages or BOFU keywords, you should create a content calendar so that your team has a predictable schedule and you take into consideration certain upcoming events or seasonality.

 When planning content, use your conversations with the customers and your team to develop the right tone that your audience will find attractive.